intersel/jamrules/README.md

 aRuleEngine variable gives you access to the rule engine that has called the matched/unmatched function.

-You may find why the object does not match by accessing aRuleEngine.opts.reason.
+You may find why the object does not match by accessing aRuleEngine.ruleEngine.opts.reason.

 ### Run the test